sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Deductive**]

-Effect: Your thoughts appear as bubbles above your head, and you gain a -(Rank * 10) bonus Deduction tests made to create a refinement recipe, so long as you have access to the Gu whose recipe you're attempting to deduce.
-You also gain a -(Rank * 10) bonus on Knowledge (Gu) tests made to identify a Gu.
+Effect: Your thoughts appear as bubbles above your head, and you gain a {-10, -20, -30, -40, -50} bonus Deduction tests made to create a refinement recipe, so long as you have access to the Gu whose recipe you're attempting to deduce.
+You also gain a {-10, -20, -30, -40, -50} bonus on Knowledge (Gu) tests made to identify a Gu.
 Space thoughts vanish after 1 hour.

 ### {Two, Three, Four, Five} Tasks at Once Gu